Traction engine: Modern use

-Although no longer used commercially, traction engines of all types continue to be maintained and preserved by enthusiastic individuals and are frequently exhibited at agricultural shows in Europe (particularly the UK), Canada and the United States.
+Although no longer used commercially, traction engines of all types continue to be maintained and preserved by enthusiasts and are frequently exhibited at agricultural shows in Europe (particularly the UK), Canada and the United States.
 They are often a main attraction in a live steam festival (see List of steam fairs).

-Model traction engines, powered by steam, are manufactured by several companies, notably Mamod and Wilesco.
-Larger scale model engines are popular subjects for model engineers to construct, either as a supplied kit of parts, or machined from raw materials.
-A small number of full size traction engines have been built including a Case 150.
+Model steam traction engines are manufactured by several companies, notably Mamod and Wilesco.
+Larger scale model engines are popular for model engineers to construct, either as a supplied kit of parts or machined from raw materials.

+A small number of full size traction engines have been built in modern times.
+In 2018 an enthusiast group in the United States completed a new Case 150, built using original manufacturing documents.